daleao/sdv/Modules/Combat/README.md

 Taking inspiration from classic RPG and strategy games, this module adds a framework for causing various status conditions to enemies.
 They are:

 - **Bleeding:** Causes damage every second.
 Damage increases exponentially with each additional stack.
 Stacks up to 5x.
 Does not affect Ghosts, Skeletons, Golems, Dolls or Mechanical enemies (ex.
 Dwarven Sentry).
 - **Burning:** Causes damage equal to 1/16th of max health every 3s for 15s, and reduces attack by half.
+Also causes enemies to move about more randomly.
 Does not affect fire enemies (i.e., Lava Lurks, Magma Sprites and Magma Sparkers).
 Insects burn 4x as quickly.
 - **Chilled:** Reduces movement speed by half for 5s.
 If Chilled is inflicted again during this time, then causes Freeze.
 - **Frozen:** Cannot move or attack for 30s.
 The next hit during the duration deals triple damage and ends the effect.
 - **Poisoned:** Causes damage equal to 1/16 of max health every 3s for 15s, stacking up to 3x.
 - **Slowed:** Reduces movement speed by half for the duration.
 - **Stunned:** Cannot move or attack for the duration.

+Likewise, some adjustments are made to monster-inflicted debuffs on players:

+- **Burnt** and **Frozen** behave as they do for monsters, described above.
+The Frozen debuff on players, however, only lasts 5 seconds.
+- **Jinxed** now also prevents the player from using special moves.
+If new resistance formula is used (see next section), the -8 defense is reduce to -5.
+- **Weakness** is replaced with **Confusion**, which causes the player to lose control of their movements.

 <div align="center">